 - We may use the London Underground during the course, so you will need an Oyster card or be prepared to purchase tube tickets.

 Who is the course for?
 You should have a good grasp of the basic photographic principles and be curious – or even passionate! – about the street photography genre.
 Please feel free to contact Brian if you would like to discuss your suitability before booking.

 What do I need to bring?
 You’ll need a digital camera (a DSLR, mirrorless or compact) with appropriate lens (ideally around 28 to 35mm, full-frame equivalent).
 If you’re a film user, feel free to bring your film camera, too.
 To fully participate in the post-production and critique work, you should bring a laptop or suitably equipped tablet.

 Prior to setting up a successful commercial and editorial photography business, Brian has worked as a press and agency photographer on the streets on London; he teaches as a Visiting Lecturer on photography degree courses and is a member of the BPPA (British Press Photographers’ Association).
 Brian has a very relaxed yet informative teaching style and offers lots of individual, hands-on coaching.
-His two books, ‘Mastering Street Photography’ and ’52 Assignments: Street Photography’, are for sale around the world.
+His two books, ‘Mastering Street Photography’ and ’52 Assignments: Street Photography’, have become best-selling street photography books and are on sale around the world.